natowi/meshroom_publications/readme.md

 **Review of Photogrammetry Techniques for 3D Scanning Tasks of Buildings**

-Reconstruction quality analysis and comparision of DFF Zephyr, Agisoft Metashape, Meshroom and Pix4D Mapper
+Reconstruction quality analysis and comparison of DFF Zephyr, Agisoft Metashape, Meshroom and Pix4D Mapper

 "The second in quality is Meshroom, which also raised all four walls. " https://www.fruct.org/publications/acm28/files/Kov.pdf